Barbapulpe/xmpp-ap-bridge/README.md

 A server (VPS with SSH access) running Python version 3.10 is required for the backend (specific syntax in the code is not compatible with lower versions).

-It is also required to create a bot account on a Mastodon server (or another Fediverse server if it use Mastodon-compatible API's, untested).
+It is also required to create a bot account on a Mastodon server.
 This server can be any server but you need to check that it allows for bot accounts.

 Finally, it is required to create a bot account on a XMPP server.
 Just the same, this server can be any server but you need to check that it allows for bot accounts.